 Everything depends on the interviewer–and their level of technical skills

 Whether technical or behavioral questions prevail depends on the person who leads an interview with you.
 A CTO, or other senior IT officer, or an external recruiter specializing on IT recruitment, will ask mostly technical questions.

 Any other person (HR generalist, HR manager, CEO of the company, external recruiter who doesn’t specialize on IT etc.) will focus on behavioral questions (and easy technical questions), becasue they don’t have the capacity to interpret your answers to difficult technical questions, and to assess your technical skills accordingly.

-In most cases you will actually have to pass two interview sessions (or more), one with an HR person, and another one with a technical expert.
-Questions in the interviews will differ.
+In most cases you will actually have to pass two interview sessions (or even three), one with an HR person, and another one with a technical expert.
+Questions will be different in each interview.

 Behavioral and screening questions (interview with an HR person)

 - Why system analyst?
 (Focus on your education and experience in the field.
 Tell them that you enjoy doing what system analysts typically do in work, that your work is also your passion.
 You can also say why you apply for a job with them–complimenting them for the good work they do, for their corporate values, their products, reputation, or basically anything that caught your eye on their job description.)

 - What motivates you in this job?
 (System Analysts earn a lot, but money should not represent your primary motivation in work.
 Try to focus on something else.
 For example, you can say that you find it fascinating to help the company to improve the efficiency of their business process, or even the overall results of the business, by improving the way they work with information technology in the company.)